Segmentation

 In CRM systems, segmentation helps move communication from generic broadcasts to lifecycle-based relevance.

-Contacts can be segmented by lifecycle stage, lead quality, enquiry type, engagement level, purchase history, booking history, customer value, region, interest, or sales status.
+Contacts can be segmented by lifecycle stage, lead quality, enquiry type, engagement level, purchase history, customer value, region, interest, sales status, or account type.

 This matters because a new lead, a warm prospect, a repeat customer, and a dormant customer should not always receive the same message.